 - TDSRC Silly Story[coming soon]: To use the Silly Story, prompt kids for a list of words, and add them to the story before sharing your screen with the class.

-- TDSRC Choose Your Own Adventure Story[coming soon]: A short story where the class can vote on the character’s next move.
+- TDSRC Escape Game[coming soon]: A short story where the class can try to solve the riddles to help a character escape from the library.
 Click on the links at the bottom to advance to the selected page.

 In addition to showcasing the TDSRC printed materials to classes during your visit and encouraging registration, consider adding a fun element tailored to the age range of the group.
 You could select an activity to do with the class, read a picture book or give a book talk from our recommended reads.